mercyblanka/reforms/_posts/2019-02-27-the-sin-problem.md

 image: /assets/images/sin-prob.jpg
 description: "Do you sometimes want to do good but you find yourself just doing the very opposite of what you wanted?"
 author: ruth
+hidden: true
+featured: true
 ---

 Do you sometimes want to do good but you find yourself just doing the very opposite of what you wanted?

 Do you ever struggle with addictions, self-pity and worthlessness?
 Sometimes feel that Heaven is for the few and you are not among them?
 Do you often feel discouraged, disconnected from the so-called saints and you feel home is too far for you? 😭

 Fear not, nor be dismayed, for I am the Lord (_Is 41:10_).
 I will purge you with hyssop that ye may be clean (_Ps 51:7_).
 I will cleanse you from all unrighteousness (_1 John 1:9_).
 I will hold thy hands and hide you in the cleft of the rock (_Exo 33:22_).
 Yea, though thou walkest through the valley of the shadow of death, thou shalt fear no evil for I am with thee (_Ps 23:4_). 😇